Lecrapouille/SimTaDyn/doc/Install.md

 # SimTaDyn Compilation Guide

-## Compiling SimTaDyn (short version)
+## <a name="shortversion"></a> Compiling SimTaDyn (short version)

 This document explains the different steps for getting, compiling the SimTaDyn code source take from the git [master branch](https://github.com/Lecrapouille/SimTaDyn/tree/master) or the [development branch](https://github.com/Lecrapouille/SimTaDyn/). and how to install it.
 For other SimTaDyn branches, specially for the [release-EPITA-2004 branch](https://github.com/Lecrapouille/SimTaDyn/tree/release-EPITA-2004), please read the INSTALL file associated to this branch.

-The following code (to type in your Linux console) allows to download the code source, download third part libraries, compile the whole source, install it (if desired) and to launch it.
+Type the following code in your Linux console.
+This will download the SimTaDyn code source, download needed third part libraries, compile the whole code source, install the executable (if desired) and launch it.

 ```sh
 git clone https://github.com/Lecrapouille/SimTaDyn.git --depth=1